Hameed Ali

-Hameed Ibrahim Ali CFR (born 15 January 1955) is the current Comptroller General of the Nigerian Customs Service.
-A retired military officer, he previously served as Military Governor of Kaduna State from 1996 to 1998.
+Hameed Ibrahim Ali CFR (born 15 January 1955) is a retired army officer and former Comptroller General of the Nigerian Customs Service from 2015 to 2023.
+He previously served as Military Governor of Kaduna State from 1996 to 1998.
 After retirement, he became Secretary of the Arewa Consultative Forum a political and cultural association of leaders in Northern Nigeria.

 He is a member of the All Progressives Congress, and has supported Muhammadu Buhari's presidential bids in 2003, 2007, 2011, 2015 and 2019.
 Coming from a Buharist political background, he has promoted trade protectionist and strict law and order policies within the Buhari administration.

 Early life

 Ali was born and raised in Dass, Bauchi State.
+He is a resident of Kaduna State.

 Military career

 Ali was commissioned in 1977 after he received his training at the Nigerian Defence Academy in Kaduna.
 He attended Sam Houston State University from 1984 to 1988.
 And holds a bachelor's and master's degrees in criminology, and an educational certificate from the academy.

 In 1981, Ali was a general staff officer in the Military Police Headquarters.
 In 1992, he was posted to the 1st Division in Kaduna, as a general staff officer.
 Ali was the commander of the Special Investigation Bureau in Apapa from 1994 to 1996.
 In 1998, Ali was made Colonel (Training) TRADOC, in Minna before being retired.

 In 1995, he was the leading military member of the special tribunal set up by the regime of Sani Abacha (the civilian members were Justice Auta and Justice Arikpo) that tried and sentenced Ken Saro-Wiwa and eight other Ogoni environmental activists to death by hanging.